 To fish a float effectively you need a long rod.
 Unlike most other fishing techniques, float fishing requires a lot of slack line between the hook and the angler.
 The only way to effective manage the slack line and set the hook on a fish is with a long rod.
 Long rods also offer lots of cushioning to help protect the relatively light leaders that are often necessary when steelheading.

 The long rods used for float fishing are, not surprisingly, called float rod.
 They should have a beautiful parabolic action and not the soft whippy action of a noodle rod.
 Float rods, generally range from 10’6” for smaller streams to 15’ for big rivers.

 The action of the rod is determined by the blank design and taper, as well as the type of graphite used in its construction.
-Raven® rod blanks are built from premium quality graphite on special-purpose mandrels to deliver the exact action required.
-Raven® rods are designated as MXG, IM6, IM8, IM9 or RV9.
+RAVEN® rod blanks are built from premium quality graphite on special-purpose mandrels to deliver the exact action required.
+RAVEN® rods are designated as MXG, IM6, IM8, IM9, RV9 or RPX.

-- MXG: The Matrix range of Raven rods are produced using MXG graphite, a fiberglass re-enforced composite that is both very durable and reasonably economical.
+- MXG: RAVEN®'s MATRIX™ range of rods are produced using MXG graphite, a fiberglass re-enforced composite that is both very durable and reasonably economical.
 It is very similar in action to IM6.